bannus/async-ricochet-robots/doc/user-flows.md

 ---

-## 2. Starting a Round
+## 2. Starting a Round (NEW: Preview & Publish Workflow)

 ### Objective
-Host starts a new round with a fresh puzzle for players.
+Host creates a round, previews the goal, and publishes it when ready for players.

 ### Prerequisites
 - Host has game credentials
 - No round is currently active (or previous round has ended)

 ### Steps

+#### Phase 1: Create & Preview

 1. **Access Host Panel**
    - Navigate to host panel URL